arrenree/KDB-Problem-Sets/README.md

 / an int next to parenthesis won't automatically mutiply
 ```

-[func] 6. create function that calculates area of triangle
+[func 7.6] create function that calculates area of triangle

 ```q
 / then call func with arguments height = 7, base = 10